21 Travel Gadgets for Your Gap Year in New Zealand

 3. Luggage handle cover

 If you choose to get yourself a suitcase instead of a backpack, you will find this item to be a lifesaver.
 Made of silicone or a cushioned polyester, handle covers cover your luggage’s handle (duh!) and make them much more comfortable to carry.
-Plus, you’ll find it much easier to spot your luggage in the airport.
+Plus, you’ll find it much easier to spot your luggage at the airport.
 Win-win!

 Get yourself a pack of 5 luggage handle cover for a bargain!